Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - (call) ixnay: to stop, prevent, or refuse to accept something. (e.g. Lisa _ixnayed_ the idea.)
 - gleefully: happily and with excitement or pleasure.

+- visceral: based on deep feeling and emotional reactions rather than on reason or thought.
+- sublime: extremely good, beautiful, or enjoyable.
+- stout: (esp of older people) fat and solid-looking, esp. around the waist.

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/